 Additionally, more and more EMR software also provides a direct self-service portal for patients to access important information, such as the results of a recent blood test, without having to call the practice to find out.
 A patient portal can also be used to request prescription refills, which then via e-prescribing will be transmitteds directly to a pharmacy.
 Some will also have a telemedicine software feature for remote patient encounters.

 Sometimes both the terms EMR and EHR (Electronic Health Record) software and EHR (Electronic Health Record) software are used interchangeably, but some vendors specify that EMR software is aimed at a single practice and focuses on the clinical aspects, while EHR is more for multiple practices and offices as it has an EMR but includes practice management, and business revenue aspects.
 Otherwise, in many ways they are very similar and cover broadly the same functions.

 The best EMR software will also integrate with existing medical practice management software being used, making administration and management of patient records work seamlessly with overall patient administration.
 It will also have medical billing software features built in, to ensure prompt payment for treatment from the patient or their insurance company.

 Here we'll feature the best EMR software currently on the market.

-- We've also featured the best dental practice management software and the best medical transcription services.
+We've also featured the best medical transcription services.